GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/api-callbacks.md

             - description: Title of the template which will be default title for story.
         - `tags`
             - type: `Array<string>`
-            - description: set of words tht describe the template.
+            - description: set of words that describe the template.
         - `colors`
             - type: `Array<Object>`
             - description: Set of colors which are mostly used in template.